TDHook: A Lightweight Framework for Interpretability

 We thus propose TDHook, a lightweight, generic interpretability framework designed to address these limitations.
 TDHook implements post-hoc methods that can generate explanations directly from DNNs without constraining their design or needing to extract an interpretable model.
 The framework is built on two key design principles: (1) compatibility with any \texttt{torch} model through a flexible hooking mechanism, and (2) native support for \texttt{tensordict} structures, which naturally model interpretability by-products like attributions, activations, gradients, and weights.
 We illustrate the high-level architecture of the framework in Figure \ref{fig:tdhook}, underlining the modularity and broad applicability of the framework.

 TDHook makes it easier to compose complex interpretability pipelines across diverse domains, as demonstrated by our use cases study.
 Furthermore, it is designed with minimal dependencies, requiring roughly half as much disk space as \texttt{transformer\_lens}, and, in our controlled benchmark, achieves up to a $\times$2 speed-up over \texttt{captum} when running integrated gradients for multi-target pipelines on both CPU and GPU.
-We list our contributions as follows: \begin{itemize} \item Introduction of a new interpretability framework, TDHook\footnote{The library is available at \url{https://github.com/Xmaster6y/tdhook}}, based on \texttt{torch} \citep{Ansel2024PyTorch2F} and \texttt{tensordict} \citep{Bou2023TorchRLAD}. \item A set of more than 25 ready-to-use methods for attribution, latent manipulation and weights manipulation, unified through a common interface and only requiring a few lines of code to set up. \item A comparative analysis with existing frameworks through stress testing. \item Concrete use cases of the TDHook in various domains with extension of multi-step interpretability pipelines. \end{itemize}
+We list our contributions as follows: \begin{itemize} \item Introduction of a new interpretability framework, TDHook\footnote{The library is provided as supplementary material}, based on \texttt{torch} \citep{Ansel2024PyTorch2F} and \texttt{tensordict} \citep{Bou2023TorchRLAD}. \item A set of more than 25 ready-to-use methods for attribution, latent manipulation and weights manipulation, unified through a common interface and only requiring a few lines of code to set up. \item A comparative analysis with existing frameworks through stress testing. \item Concrete use cases of TDHook applied to language, vision, and DRL models, illustrating multi-step interpretability pipelines. \end{itemize}

 This paper is structured as follows: we present an initial background about interpretability methods and frameworks in Section \ref{sec:background}.
 Then, we describe the TDHook framework with its design principles in Section \ref{sec:tdhook}, before presenting a comparison study and showcasing concrete use cases in Section \ref{sec:use_cases}.
 Finally, we discuss the limitations and provide guidance on when to use TDHook in Section \ref{sec:discussion}.